Skip to main content

 Some memories need more than one 25-minute session to write out fully.
 Starting out, I suggest not doing more than two sessions (60 minutes total) a day.

 Why?
-Writing for 30-60 minutes, in ways similar to what we're doing here, has been shown in repeated studies to help with post-traumatic stress.
-The VA website has articles like this one summarizing these findings.
+Because writing for 30–60 minutes, the way we’re doing it here, has been shown in multiple studies to help with post-traumatic stress.
+The VA website has articles like this one, this one, and this one, summarizing these findings.

-Also, opening up old wounds too fast can lead to overthinking.
-Our minds and bodies need rest to process what comes up.
-Rest is key.
-Sleep is where our subconscious digests these experiences.
+Rest is also key.
+Our minds and bodies need downtime to process what comes up.
+Sleep is where our subconscious usually does that.

 Writing like this isn’t the only way to work through past trauma, but it’s a great starting point.
 It's the first technique we’re exploring for a reason.
 Having a complete story about a tough experience from our past creates the most helpful foundation I know of for all other kinds of healing.
 And it’s simple, free, and something we can do almost anywhere.

 With that freedom, staying focused can be challenging.
 The desire to distract ourselves will come up.
 I can’t tell you how often I’ve suddenly needed to clean the house, check the news, or organize my emails, right before I'm supposed to be sitting down to write.
-Don’t freak out if this happens to you too, it’s natural.
-It’s just our brain trying to avoid discomfort.
+Don’t freak out if this happens to you too.
+It’s natural.
+It’s just the brain trying to avoid discomfort.

 Take a breath and remind yourself—it’s only 25 minutes.
 Even if all we can do is sit quietly for that time, holding the intention to write, we're making progress.
 Every session is a step closer.
 Even if we can't write a word, we're building the habit of showing up.
 Over time, these small efforts shift how we carry the past.